 This neighbourhood (formerly known as Little Poland) should definitely be on your itinerary if you have an appetite for Eastern European delicacies such as hand-made perogies, juicy sausages, sauerkraut, cabbage rolls and traditional soups.
 One of these hearty meals will sustain you for a full day of exploring, or help you recharge.
 The indie cafes that dot the neighbourhood will appeal to those who like to linger over a coffee and watch the street life.

-In September, the area hosts the annual Little Poland festival, when the main street is closed off to make room for dancers, games, rides, food and thousands of people.
+In September, the area hosts the annual Roncesvalles Polish festival, when the main street is closed off to make room for dancers, games, rides, food and thousands of people.
 There are plenty of activities for children and adults and delicious treats to go around.